The One Place to Visit in each of Pennsylvania’s 67 Counties

 Venango County – Drake Well Museum: Few know that the world’s oil industry started right here in Pennsylvania.
 The Drake Well Museum on the northern edges of Venango County marks the spot where this earth-changing industry began.
 Visitors can see the site of the original well, early oil drilling equipment, and a great museum about the history of the oil industry.
 For more information, check out my article on the museum.

-Warren County – Rimrock Overlook: When I passed through Warren County, I was disappointed that I didn’t have the time to stop here because the views over Kinzua Lake look breathtaking.
+Warren County – Rimrock Overlook: Warren County is home to one of the best lake overlooks in the state: Rimrock Overlook.
 In addition to the overlook, there is also an area of hiking trails accessed via a stairway cut into the rocks.
-For more information, check out this site.
+For more information, check out my article about visiting the southern shores of the Allegheny Reservoir and Rimrock Overlook.

 Washington County – Meadowcroft Rockshelter: While it might be surprising, the oldest known site of human habitation in North America is located in Washington County, Pennsylvania.
 The history of Meadowcroft Rockshelter dates back at least 16,000 years, well before it was thought humans migrated to the Americas.
 In addition to the rockshelter, the site is a great place to learn about the history of Native Americans and settlers in western Pennsylvania.
 Find out more in my article about the site.